-First things first, in order to be a successful guild leader you need a guild, and to start a guild you need to purchase a guild charter.
-The horde charter can be purchased in Orgrimmar by Urtun Clanbringer, by Grommash Hold in the Valley of Strength.
+First things first—in order to be a successful guild leader, you need a guild, and to start a guild, you need to purchase a guild charter.
+The horde charter can be purchased in Orgrimmar by Urtun Clanbringer by Grommash Hold in the Valley of Strength.
 While the Alliance charter can be purchased in Stormwind by Aldwin Laughlin in the Trade District.

-When you buy your charter you’ll be asked what you want to name your guild.
+When you buy your charter, you’ll be asked what you want to name your guild.
 After you are certain what you want to name your guild, make sure that you capitalize and spell everything the way you want—you will have to pay if you want to change it later.

-Now that you’ve named your guild and bought the charter it’s time to get some signatures!
+Now that you’ve named your guild and bought the charter, it’s time to get some signatures!
 Hopefully, you already have a few friends that are willing to sign your charter.
 If you don't, though, there are usually people in trade chat that are willing to sign with an alt or something.

-Once you have all your signatures, go back to the NPC that you purchased the charter from and turn it into him.
+Once you have all your signatures, go back to the NPC that you purchased the charter from and turn it in to him.